SalomePlatform/shaper/src/FeaturesPlugin/doc/intersectionFeature.rst

    **Intersection operation**

 **Objects** - contains a list of objects selected in the Object Browser or in the Viewer, which will be intersected.

+All intersected objects should be 1- or 2-dimensional (edges, faces, shells).
+However, it is allowed to select 3-dimensional objects, but only their shells will be taken into operation.

 **TUI Command**: